akseshadri/GLOM-Hamiltonian/README.md

 ## Requirements

-- MATLAB R2019b or later
+- MATLAB R2019b or later (earlier versions are untested)
 - Symbolic Math Toolbox (required for all scripts)

 ---